 Granted, this is all coming from an accountant and not a nutritionist, so take it with a flake of sea salt.

 It’s been a few weeks now and so far, so good!
 I’ve noticed I’m snacking less between meals which is a good thing.
-I’ve taken to bringing a kale and mixed green salad with cashews to work….for breakfast, and eggs + hash browns for dinner.
+I’ve taken to bringing a kale and mixed green salad with cashews to work….for breakfast, and eggs + sweet potato hash browns for dinner.
 Cereal for dessert or a cookie for a mid-morning snack isn’t off the table either.

 Anyway, back to the ⭐️ of this post – these totally crunchable maple nut almond butter cookies.
 These cookies are flourless, which means almond butter is the foundation here.
 Something to note when it comes to baking nut butter cookies is that the oil content can sometimes cause the cookies to spread more than you’d like.
 When I bake with almond butter, I like to use a no-stir variety, A) because the oil tends to already be well-mixed instead of separated out at the top, and B) because it’s usually a less expensive, simple kind.
-Save the fancy stuff for eating on its own!
+Save the fancy stuff like vanilla espresso almond butter for eating on its own!
 You can use whatever type you like, of course, but make sure the oil is really mixed in.

 Just one-quarter cup of brown sugar is added to the almond butter, along with an egg and vanilla and maple extracts to form the base of these maple nut cookies.
 I used maple extract here instead of maple syrup because the extract has a more concentrated flavor, so you get all that great maple flavor without a ton of extra sugar from using syrup.
 Plus I wanted to keep the liquid ingredients in check to reduce the cookies from spreading.
 Extract for the win!